kemitchell/start-up-certificate-of-incorporation/template.md

 8. 1.
 The liability of directors of the corporation for monetary damages shall be eliminated to the fullest legal extent.
 If applicable law is amended to authorize corporate action to further eliminate such liability after the stockholders approve this section, such liability shall be eliminated to that further extent.

-    2. By agreement, stockholder vote, distinterested director vote, or otherwise, the corporation is authorized to indemnify and advance expenses to its directors, officers, and agents, as well as others applicable law permits the corporation to indemnify, in excess of what is otherwise permitted by law.
+    2. By agreement, stockholder vote, disinterested director vote, or otherwise, the corporation is authorized to indemnify and advance expenses to its directors, officers, and agents, as well as others applicable law permits the corporation to indemnify, in excess of what is otherwise permitted by law.

     3. Changes to this section 8 shall only affect limitation of liability, indemnification, and advancement of expenses related to proceedings concerning subsequent acts or omissions.